xuzhuoxi/RocketDriver-Docs/pages/HomeInclude_CHANGELOG_en.md

    + IUserMaterialData1 => IUserData1
    + UserMaterialData => UserData
    + UserMaterialData1 => UserData1
-+ JLGames.GameDriver.Games.RpgMaterial.Common new class:
++ JLGames.RocketDriver.Games.RpgMaterial.Common new class:
    + MetaValidDuration: Used to handle the duration validation function.
    + MetaValidStamp: Validation function for handling valid time ranges.
    + IUserValidData: User data interface used to record **without** unique Id and with timestamp records.
    + IUserValidData1: It is used to record the user data interface with **unique** ID and timestamp record.
    + UserValidData: Used to record user data that has **no** unique Id and has obtained timestamp records.
    + UserValidData1: Used to record user data with **unique** ID and timestamp records.
-+ JLGames.GameDriver.Games.RpgMaterial.Material added interface and implementation:
++ JLGames.RocketDriver.Games.RpgMaterial.Material added interface and implementation:
    + IMaterialValid: Interface definition for time-dependent validation of configuration structures.
    + MaterialValidDuration: An abstract class that implements duration validation support for configuration structures.
    + MaterialValidStamp: An abstract class that implements fixed-time validation support for configuration structures.
-+ JLGames.GameDriver.Games.RpgMaterial.User added interface and implementation:
++ JLGames.RocketDriver.Games.RpgMaterial.User added interface and implementation:
    + IUserMaterialValid: Interface definition for time-related validation of user data structures.
    + IUserMaterialValid1: Interface definition for time-dependent validation of user data structures.
    + IUserMaterialValidMod: Interface definition (modification) for time-dependent validation of user data structures.
    + IUserMaterialValidMod1: Interface definition (modification) for time-dependent validation of user data structures.
    + UserMaterialValid: abstract class, user data structure reference base class
    + UserMaterialValid1: abstract class, user data structure reference base class
-+ Add interface and implementation of JLGames.GameDriver.Games.RpgMaterial.Service:
++ Add interface and implementation of JLGames.RocketDriver.Games.RpgMaterial.Service:
    + IMaterialServiceValid: Service interface for time-related validation.
 + **RpgMaterial**: Adjust the directory structure of some source codes.
 + **RpgMaterial**: Added the proxy function setting function ValidUtil to obtain the current timestamp.